 While there is a chance that EMPD cancer cells will return following surgery, Mohs micrographic surgery dramatically reduces the risk that DFSP cancer will come back.

 If you have concerns about suspicious changes in your skin, don’t delay an evaluation.
-Call Dr. Hendi’s office today or request a consultation online now.
+Call Dr. Hendi’s office today.